Patients who underwent weight-loss surgeries at lower risk of severe COVID complications, study shows - NewsBreak

 On Wednesday, the Cleveland Clinic published a study that found those who lost weight through bariatric — or weight-loss surgeries — had a 60% lower risk of developing severe complications from COVID.

-While Zehe is glad she had a mild-to-moderate case where she could recuperate at home, other loved ones who are overweight, like her husband, had to spend some time in the ICU.
+While Elizabeth is glad she had a mild to moderate case where she could recuperate at home, other loved ones who are overweight, like her husband, had to spend some time in the ICU.

 Comments / 0